Culture of Guyana: Literature and theatre

-Colonial society put a greater value on entertainment from Europe than locally-produced ones, and for the most part sought to emulate popular Victorian English styles.
+Colonial society put a greater value on entertainment from Europe than locally produced ones, and for the most part sought to emulate popular Victorian English styles.
 Abolition of slavery and the end of indenture were factors in a growing middle class, and towards the middle of the 20th century, there was a growing need for arts that reflected the reality of life and people of the Caribbean region.

-Notable Guyanese authors include Edgar Mittelholzer, Wilson Harris, Jan Carew, Denis Williams, Roy A. K. Heath, Edgar Mittelholzer, Fred D'Aguiar, David Dabydeen, Martin Carter and Shana Yardan. and E. R. Braithwaite.
+Notable Guyanese authors include Edgar Mittelholzer, Wilson Harris, Jan Carew, Denis Williams, Roy A. K. Heath, Fred D'Aguiar, David Dabydeen, Martin Carter and Shana Yardan. and E. R. Braithwaite.
 Other writers who have made a significant contribution to Guyanese literary culture include Fred D'Aguiar, David Dabydeen, Martin Carter and Shana Yardan.

 Theatre was historically European; local theatre for the African and Indian Guyanese middle-class began in the early 20th century.
 It became more diverse in the 1950s, but declined in the 1980s.
-Repertory threatres include the Theatre Guild of Guyana and influential writers include those such as Wordsworth McAndrew.
+Repertory theatres include the Theatre Guild of Guyana and influential writers include those such as Wordsworth McAndrew.

 Guyanese actors who have been successful internationally include Harry Baird, Norman Beaton, Anthony Chinn, Tommy Eytle, Cy Grant, Ram John Holder, Pauline Melville, Carmen Munroe, Sol Raye, and Ian Valz.